sundarenius/get-dir-tree/README.md

 ## How to use the CLI command
 ```
  1. sudo npm i -g @hakansundstrom/get-dir-tree (omit sudo and -g to only locally install)
- 2. run 'log-dir-tree --get --robust' from your terminal.
+ 2. run 'get-dir-tree --get --robust' from your terminal.
  3. Omit --robust if you only want the dir tree without data on each file.
 ```